-At MATR Christian Counseling, we specialize in helping individuals heal from narcissistic relationships, emotional manipulation, psychological abuse, and chronic relational trauma.
-Our trauma-informed counseling approach helps clients rebuild emotional stability, restore personal identity, and regain confidence after experiencing narcissistic abuse.
+At MATR Counseling in Anne Arundel County and Montgomery County, we specialize in helping individuals heal from narcissistic abuse, emotional manipulation and neglect, psychological abuse, and pathological love relationships in Linthicum,MD and Rockville, MD.
+Our trauma-informed counseling approach helps clients rebuild emotional stability and clarity, restore personal identity, and regain confidence after experiencing narcissistic abuse, toxic and unstable relationships.

-Many individuals who seek narcissistic abuse therapy appear strong and functional on the outside.
+Many individuals who seek narcissistic abuse therapy often appear strong and functional.
 They may be successful professionally, devoted to their families, and deeply involved in their communities or churches.
 Yet internally they often feel confused, emotionally exhausted, and disconnected from their sense of self.

 Narcissistic abuse can leave deep psychological wounds that are difficult to explain to others.
 Many survivors spend years questioning their own perceptions, feeling responsible for the dysfunction in the relationship, or wondering why they could not “fix” what was happening.